Updated: Apr 21, 2022

 Some may want to plug into the machine because it appears to be an easier and happier version of life.
 This is fundamentally fallacious.
 If winning easily made people happier, they would not discard consolation prizes.
 Sportsmen will never look for stronger opponents, but we know they do.
 There is a reason why children born to really wealthy families are prone to depression because everything is given to them.
 Just like highs and lows both are important on a roller coaster ride, victory and rock bottom are equally important.
 We can see it in cancer survivors.
 Once they beat the seemingly unbeatable, they live more joyfully.
 The same can be seen in people who have had near-death experiences.
 The joy they live with cannot be found even in highly spiritually developed individuals.
 Thus, if life in the machine is not bad, it can't be good either.
 If there is no sadness in it, there can’t be any happiness either.
 They both go together, just like crest and trough, north and south, right and left, full and empty, 1 and 0.
 If you add all the lows to the experience, why would you get plugged in?
 You already have that opportunity.
 It’s called life.

-Consider the internet-- an experience machine.
+Consider the internet, an experience machine.
 People shop, make friends, date, etc, but they know something is missing.
 When you shop online, you log in, compare prices, and pay for the product.
 This is considered “the shopping experience”.
 The actual experience of shopping includes how the store clerk treats you, the possibility of meeting someone at the store, and sliding down the stair railing at the mall.
+It includes many unknown variables, all of which are eliminated online.
+Nothing is unpredictable, including buying behavior.
+People buy whatever is cheap and has good ratings.
 Online retailers can’t make it feel real because the shopping experience is tied to the rest of our lives.
 The experience machine is bound to fail.

 By the way, are we surprised the internet has depressed its users?
 Didn’t I mention that people find the idea of an experience machine depressing?
 They are instinctively right.
 Now, unplug yourself.